CCTVal/RGE-double-target/gui/docs.md

 Normally these shouldn't be changed.
 The situation for changing them is when it takes too long to reach desired position, or if the first phase of movement gets too close to the desired position, so signal noise gets bigger than `overstep`, for example.

 `active encoder` configures which encoder system should guide the movement.
 When `analog` is chosen, the linear analog potentiometer readings will be used to look for the right position.
 When `piano` is chosen, the stepper digital system will guide the movement with its one-millimeter steps. `motor` will use no encoder at all, and just instruct the motor to move a certain amount of motor steps.
 All of these systems have a reasonable precision, being `analog` the most precise as long as electromagnetic noise is not too great, all cables are properly connected and temperature in the system is stable.
 If any of these conditions are not met, consider changing to `piano` instead.
-This alternative encoder system is more stable at different temperatures and resistant to noise.
+This alternative encoder system is more stable at different temperatures and resistant to noise, but it relies on the limit switches as absolute reference.
 Since `motor` provides absolutely no feedback, use it only when no encoder is working and try to repair the encoder as soon as it is possible to go to the experimental hall.
+There's a fourth option, `dual`, with a movement algorithm guided by the analog encoder but also counts the piano and motor steps.
+Only if everything is working properly this can (and should) be used so all the data can be cross-checked.

 Below that there are four buttons. `Step bw.` ("step backward") moves the system `500` motor steps backwards.
 Right next to it there is a small `<` button that moves the system `50` motor steps backwards.
 Likewise, the small `>` button moves the system `50` motor steps forward and `Step fw.` ("step forward") moves it `500` motor steps forward.
 These buttons can be used for calibration and testing, or manual movement in the case you decide to use any external system to check centering of the targets.